yeasy/learning_pickleball/02_fitness_en.md

 ## Relax

 During intense exercise, muscle tissue will contract and relax rapidly, and this process may cause the originally neatly arranged muscle fibers to stagger and bend.
 If the muscles are in this state for a long time, they are prone to injury.
-The purpose of relaxation is to maintain muscle performance by relaxing and massaging muscle tissue to restore its fibers to a state of neat alignment.
+The purpose of relaxation is to maintain muscle flexibility by relaxing the muscle tissue to restore its fibers to a state of neat alignment, which can be achived by static stretch.

 To achieve effective relaxation, it is important to focus on relaxing the larger muscle groups first, followed by the smaller muscles.